AMyburgh-za/Strategic-Operational-Framework/README.md

 This repository outlines the architectural framework for a comprehensive, multi-phase operational transformation.
 The objective is to move from a decentralized, manual workflow to a unified, scalable, and data-driven operational system.

-**The core philosophy is to systematically engineer "Strength in Vision, Power in Purpose" into the firm's daily operations.**

 ---